GoncaloPT/native-annotation-find/Readme.md

 ## Already tried fixes

 ### reflect-config.json
-The first approach was to try to add the used classes in reflect-config.json so that somehow the could be "seen" in runtime.
+The first approach was to try to add the used classes in reflect-config.json so that somehow they could be "seen" in runtime.

 ### @RegisterReflectionForBinding